What can one do with atta, onion, tomatoes, ginger and a pack of kasoori methi? Make stuffed parathas of course.

 Take the paratha off the fire and press a tissue paper to remove excess oil, if any.

 Don’t do this by all means if you’re cutting down on processed food.
-But here’s a secret – onion-tomato stuffed parathas taste great with cream cheese.
+But here’s a secret – onion tomato parathas taste great with cream cheese.

 Any other vegetable oil can be substituted for olive oil.